The 2006 “New York Time” Stream Of Drivel On Michael Jackson Finance.

 - Straight up pay to get their song on the Radio

-- Reduce sound quality for audience to perceive a song as “Louder”
+- Reduce sound quality for the audience to perceive a song as “Louder”

 The Michael Jackson Tapes: A Tragic Icon Reveals His Soul in Intimate Conversation.
 By Rabbi Shmuley Boteach